 Running a sole proprietorship

-There are no laws which govern how you should run and organise a sole proprietorship.
-The owner of a sole proprietorship represents the enterprise externally, and no distinction is made between the sole proprietorship’s finances and your own personal finances.
+There are no laws which govern how you should organise and run a sole proprietorship.
+As the owner of a sole proprietorship, you represent the business externally, and no distinction is made between the sole proprietorship's finances and your own personal finances.

 The successful, well-organised running of a sole proprietorship requires sound financial management, as well as the separation of the enterprise's finances from your personal finances.

 In a sole proprietorship, you can have employees, but you cannot employ yourself.
-The owner is considered to be self-employed and you will, among other things, have to pay tax on the enterprise's profits.
+The owner is considered to be self-employed you will be personally liable for ensuring that tax is paid on the profits generated by the business.

 In a sole proprietorship, as owner, you will always have signature right alone.
 A signature right is an authority to act on behalf of the enterprise in any situation.
 You cannot assign signature rights to others, but you can assign power of procuration.